ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Benchmark and baselines results

-\paragraph{\textbf{Task:}} We consider the problem of detecting EHOIs from egocentric RGB images following the task definition proposed in~\cite{leonardi2023exploiting}.
-Given an input image, the aim is to predict \textit{\textless hand, hand contact state, active object\textgreater} triplets.
-Additional details about the task are reported in~\cite{leonardi2023exploiting}. \\ \textbf{Baselines:} We considered two baselines to address the EHOI task.
-The first baseline (EHOI detector) is based on the method proposed in~\cite{leonardi2023exploiting} which extends a two-stage object detector with additional modules that exploit hand features to predict the \textit{hand contact state} (in contact or not in contact), the \textit{side} (left and right), and an \textit{offset vector} that indicates which object the hand is interacting with.
-Since the considered baseline is able to detect at most one contact per hand, we selected a subset of the $12597$ interaction frames (see Table~\ref{tab:dataset_statistics}).
-This subset contains $15955$ hands of which $8753$ are in contact with an object, and $7680$ active objects.
-The second baseline aims to compare the performance of foundational models trained with generic and diverse data and without domain-specific data.
-It is composed of: a hand-object detector~\cite{Hands_in_contact_Shan20} along with CLIP~\cite{Radford2021LearningTV}.
-The hand-object detector~\cite{Hands_in_contact_Shan20} infers hand locations, hand side, contact state, and the interacting object's location, while CLIP~\cite{Radford2021LearningTV} predicts the class of the interacted object by combining the object bounding box with a set of phrases like ``interaction with $<$object name$>$"\footnote{ Additional information on implementation details, experiments and results are available in the supplementary material.}.
-To have a fair comparison, we used the same data to train and test both baselines. \\ \textbf{Evaluation Measures:} Following~\cite{Hands_in_contact_Shan20, leonardi2023exploiting}, we used the following metrics based on standard \textit{Average Precision}: 1) \textit{AP Hand}: \textit{AP} of the hand detections, 2) \textit{AP Hand+Side}: \textit{AP} of the hand detections considering the correctness of the hand side, 3) \textit{AP Hand+State}: \textit{AP} of the hand detections considering the correctness of the hand state, 4) \textit{mAP Hand+Obj}: \textit{mAP} of the \textit{\textless hand, active object\textgreater} detected pairs, and 5) \textit{mAP Hand+All}: combinations of \textit{AP Hand+Side}, \textit{AP Hand+State}, and \textit{mAP Hand+Obj} metrics. \\ \textbf{Results:} Table~\ref{tab:ehoi_results} reports the results obtained with our two baselines.
-The results show that both baselines achieved comparable results for the \textit{AP Hand} ($90.81\%$ vs $90.87\%$) and \textit{AP Hand + Side} ($90.35\%$ vs $89.74\%$) metrics.
-Instead, the EHOI detector~\cite{leonardi2022egocentric} outperformed the second baseline considering the \textit{mAP H.+State} ($73.31\%$ vs $46.67\%$), \textit{mAP H.+Obj} ($46.51\%$ vs $4.67\%$) and \textit{mAP H.+All} ($46.24\%$ vs $4.60\%$) measures, demonstrating the need to include domain-specific data for the training phase.
+\paragraph{\textbf{Task:}} We consider the problem of detecting EHOIs from egocentric RGB images following the task definition proposed in~\cite{Hands_in_contact_Shan20,leonardi2023exploiting}.
+Given an input image, the aim is to predict the triplet \textit{\textless hand, hand contact state, active object\textgreater}.
+Additional details about the task are reported in~\cite{Hands_in_contact_Shan20,leonardi2023exploiting}. \\ \textbf{Baselines:} The adopted baseline is based on the method proposed in~\cite{Hands_in_contact_Shan20}.
+We used the implementation proposed in~\cite{leonardi2023exploiting} which extends a two-stage object detector with additional modules that exploit hand features to predict the \textit{hand contact state} (in contact or not in contact), the \textit{side of hand} (left and right), and an \textit{offset vector} that indicates which object the hand is interacting with.
+Since the considered baseline is able to detect at most one contact per hand, we selected a subset of the $12,597$ interaction frames.
+This subset contains $15,955$ hands of which $8,753$ are in contact with an object, for a total of $7,680$ active objects. \\ \textbf{Evaluation Measures:} We used the following metrics based on standard \textit{Average Precision}~\cite{Hands_in_contact_Shan20, leonardi2023exploiting}: 1) \textit{AP Hand}: \textit{AP} of the hand detections, 2) \textit{AP Hand+Side}: \textit{AP} of the hand detections considering the correctness of the hand side, 3) \textit{AP Hand+State}: \textit{AP} of the hand detections considering the correctness of the hand state, 4) \textit{mAP Hand+Obj}: \textit{mAP} of the \textit{\textless hand, active object\textgreater} detected pairs, and 5) \textit{mAP Hand+All}: combinations of \textit{AP Hand+Side}, \textit{AP Hand+State}, and \textit{mAP Hand+Obj} metrics. \\ \textbf{Results:} Table~\ref{tab:ehoi_results} reports the results obtained with the proposed baseline.
+Results show that the baseline achieved a \textit{AP Hand} of $90.81\%$, a \textit{AP Hand + Side} of $90.35\%$ ), a \textit{mAP H.+State} of $73.31\%$, a \textit{mAP H.+Obj} of $46.51\%$ and a \textit{mAP H.+All} of $46.24\%$, pointing out that the use of domain-specific data in training is needed to exploit the knowledge of the industrial objects to support workers in the industrial domain.